johbar/text-extraction-service/README.md

 Initially I used `cgo` to integrate these libs with Go (using open source wrappers like [go-pdfium](https://github.com/klippa-app/go-pdfium) and [go-fitz](https://github.com/gen2brain/go-fitz) or even writing my own for Poppler).
 Build tags were used to decide which lib to link against.
-Later I facilitated (purego)[https://github.com/ebitengine/purego] to get rid of it all.
+Later I facilitated [purego](https://github.com/ebitengine/purego) to get rid of it all.
 No more `cgo`, C header files, `pkg-config` or build tags!
 There are still a lot of runtime dependencies, but the build system can be as simple as `go build`, including cross compiling.
-But user

 Using C/C++ PDF libs to do the heavy lifting of text extraction is one part of the solution.
 The other is the integration of an optional cache and the algorithm used when serving extraction requests: